telerik/winforms-docs/controls/gridview/cells/conditional-formatting-cells.md

 ---
 title: Conditional Formatting Cells
-page_title: Conditional Formatting Cells | RadGridView
+page_title: Conditional Formatting Cells - WinForms GridView Control
-description: Change the styled of a cell using a specific formatting rule (ConditionalFormattingObjects).
+description: WinForms GridView allows changing the style of a cell using a specific formatting rule .
+Learn how to use the ConditionalFormattingObjects.
 slug: winforms/gridview/cells/conditional-formatting-cells
 tags: conditional,formatting,cells
 published: True